FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 * [`universal-cloudflared`](https://github.com/linuxserver/docker-mods/tree/universal-cloudflared) - Installs `cloudflared` directly into the SWAG container and uses `CF_*` ENVs to automate setup via CLI (or `CF_REMOTE_MANAGE_TOKEN` to pull config from CF dashboard)
 * [`cloudflare_real-ip`](https://github.com/linuxserver/docker-mods/tree/swag-cloudflare-real-ip) - pulls CF edge server IPs into a list that Nginx can use.
 It also requires adding a few Nginx directives to your config in order to use this list to set real IP.

-We can achieve the same as above by setting up `cloudflared` as its own container and using a the [traefik plugin](https://doc.traefik.io/traefik/plugins/) [cloudflarewarp](https://github.com/PseudoResonance/cloudflarewarp) to parse CF edge server IPs.
+We can achieve the same as above, for Traefik, by setting up `cloudflared` as its own container and using a the [traefik plugin](https://doc.traefik.io/traefik/plugins/) [cloudflarewarp](https://github.com/PseudoResonance/cloudflarewarp) to parse CF edge server IPs.

 #### `cloudflared` Tunnel Container Setup